 In 1999 I started studying international business management.
 During my studies I played the guitar in the students band and I organized several events related to arts and culture.
 It always made me proud and thankful to be able to help making creative people shine and perform.
 I was also happy to provide a platform where my fellow students could showcase their creative talents.

 When I went to New Zealand as an international student in 2003, I became part of the live music scene as I played in pubs and open-mike events.
-During that time, I had the chance to record an original song called Blue Window (acoustic): Blue Window Thank you Mike for helping with recording, I hope you read these lines!
+During that time, I had the chance to record an original song called Blue Window (acoustic): Blue Window.
+Thank you Mike for helping with recording, I hope you are reading these lines!

 As a business man

 After my studies, I pursued a career as an internal and external management consultant.
 It was great to finally put my knowledge into practice and to advance in the world of corporate business.
 Since then I have been consulting and working for companies such as BASF, Siemens, Capgemini, Generali and worked in Hong Kong, Malta, South Africa, New Zealand, Austria and Germany.

 Although I do love business the downside was that I lost track of my real passion: music, arts and culture.
 In some years I didn’t play the guitar for several months and when I played, I somehow got sad because I missed the old times…

 In 2010 something far-reaching happened in my life.
 My health was in trouble and I had a big problem with my ear.
 A cholesteatoma was diagnosed and I had to undergo complex surgery.
 Normally the sound is transferred via your earbones from the eardrum towards your acoustic nerve.
 In fact, in my right ear the connection between the eardrum and the acoustic nerve had been broken.
 The cholesteatoma had destroyed most of my earbones already so that I’d lost a huge amount of my hearing ability.